background grid image

 Nome’s future

-Nome is still very much in its youth but I expect it to be a steady and ever-maturing companion as long as I work in software.
+Nome is still in its youth but I expect it to be a steady and ever-maturing companion as long as I work in software.
 I even have a rough roadmap of where I want to take it in the near future:

 1. Refine my NixOS configurations to the point where I can use NixOS as my primary development environment, even on macOS.
 Mitchell Hashimoto’s illuminating nixos-config project has emboldened me to take this on.
 I’ll share details on this journey at a later date.